-Figure E.1 – Example application of the presentation format
+Figure E.1 – Example application of the delta presentation format

 E.2 Exceptions to the above presentation format

-The above presentation format is intended to simplify presentation.
+The delta presentation format in clause E.1 is intended to simplify presentation.
 It should not be considered as a constraint.
 Sometimes, other formats lead to simpler presentation, for instance, when deleting or adding complete annexes or appendices.

 E.3 Numbering new clauses, tables and figures